 I'd never heard of the Abbey of Villers-la-Ville or “Abbaye de Villers-la-Ville” until I started researching things to do all over Belgium.
 When I looked up some photos online, I couldn't believe I hadn't.
 This place looked amazing!

 But we all know what illusions great photographers can create and so I drove to the abbey in Villers-la-Ville on a sunny afternoon to check it out for myself.

 Villers Abbey: a bit of history

 The history of the Abbey of Villers-la-Ville dates back to the 12th century when Cistercian monks from the Abbey of Clairvaux were sent out to start a second Abbey in the name of St. Bernard.
 Not an easy task, as they had to move twice before finally settling on a location in the 13th century.
 That location in Villes-la-Ville is where we can still visit the ruins of the Abbey today.

 The Villers Abbey flourished as a cultural and agricultural center until the end of the Middle Ages.
 After that, religious and political troubles caused unrest until the 18th century when the Abbaye Viller-la-Ville experienced a second Golden Age under the rule of Joseph II and later also under Leopold II.
-However, the French Revolution was near and just as Park Abbey and the St. Bernard Abbey of Hemiksem, the Abbey of Villers-la-Ville was dissolved and sold off to a merchant in building material.
+However, the French Revolution was near and the Abbey of Villers-la-Ville was dissolved and sold off to a merchant in building material.

 This merchant broke down large parts of the Abbey to sell the materials.
 In 1820, Charles-Lambert Houart bought the domain, but this didn't turn out to be an improvement as he allowed for a railroad running right through the domain to be built, earning a decent cent from that.

 Visiting the Abbey of Villers-la-Ville